a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 ## Break long forms into smaller sections

 Filling long forms can be stressful.
-This is largely true for almost everyone but perculiarly for people  with [AD/HD](https://www.cdc.gov/ncbddd/adhd/facts.html).
-Such forms can lead to an increase in [Bounce rate](https://en.wikipedia.org/wiki/Bounce_rate) which isin't what anyone wants.
+This is largely true for almost everyone but particularity for people  with [AD/HD](https://www.cdc.gov/ncbddd/adhd/facts.html).
+Such forms can lead to an increase in [Bounce rate](https://en.wikipedia.org/wiki/Bounce_rate) which isn't what anyone wants.
 A simple solution is to break them into smaller sections.

 This helps make long forms less dauting and easier to understand as it is provided in bits.

 The following principles apply for multi-step forms: